 8. Look Nervous

 Real service dog seems calm and confident no matter what’s the commotion in the area.
 This is because of socialization which is a major process in service dog training.
 They won’t be threatened by blasting rattles or large mass, and they won’t put down their tails between their legs.

 9. Seek Attention

 Some service dogs have proper training for protecting and guarding purposes.
-But, that doesn’t mean they dab out at other people or animals without being instructed.
-A dog that is whining, hulling or showing other signs of subdued hostility are not a real service dog.
+But, that doesn’t mean they lash out at other people or animals without being instructed.
+A dog that is whining, hulling or showing other signs of subdued hostility is not a real service dog.

 SOME TIPS TO CONSIDER

 - The ADA stipulates that they don’t approve service dogs to have a vests or harnesses.
 However, most handlers allow their dogs to wear vests that have solid-colors for identification in public areas that he is not a household pet.
-Moreover, this may impose a difficulty on how to identify fake service dog, however, behavior is a dead giveaway.
+This may impose a bit difficulty on how to identify fake service dog, however, behavior is a dead giveaway.

 - Please remain calm and courteous in case you encounter someone who is unfamiliar with the ADA or disputes your right to have your service dog with you.
 You can discuss that your dog has training in assisting you with your medical condition, but you do not have to stipulate your condition.